 In your book you write about liking Olivia Newton-John as a kid.
 If you were to cover one of her songs, which would it be?

-I don’t think i could do any of her songs.
-She had such a sweet voice and personality, and could bring to life songs that I wouldn’t be able to bring to life.
+I don’t think I could do any of her songs.
+I thought about [it] for this covers album, but nothing feels authentic when I try to do it.
+She had such a sweet voice and a personality and could bring to life songs that I wouldn’t be able to bring to life.
 And some of her songs are really goofy.

 My wife and I are huge animal lovers – though we’ve always had cats, not dogs.
 How have your animal companions improved your life?